 Up to 15 days: 80 percent of usual wages

 More than 15 days: 90 percent of usual wages

 After 30 days, sick pay is provided by social security.

 There are no legal provisions for annual bonuses unless the employee has worked an exceptional amount of overtime hours (see section on overtime work).

-Employees and employers in North Macedonia are subject to the following tax and social security contribution rates (rates for 2021):
+Employees and employers in North Macedonia are subject to the following tax and social security contribution rates (last review February 2023):

 10% corporate tax rate